ckormanyos/wide-integer/README.md

 These can be used essentially like regular built-in integers.
 Corresponding integer signed types such as `int128_t`, `int256_t`, etc. can also be used.

-Wide-integer supports both unsigned as well as signed integral types having bit counts of <img src="https://render.githubusercontent.com/render/math?math=1{\ldots}63{\times}2^{N}">
+Wide-integer supports both unsigned as well as signed integral types having width of <img src="https://render.githubusercontent.com/render/math?math=1{\ldots}63{\times}2^{N}">
 while being 16, 24, 32 or larger.
 In addition, small integer types such as software-synthesized versions of